canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 My Neighbor Totoro: [5]
 ```

-Change the example to use your own movies and see which ones are your favorites!
+Change the example to use your own movies and see which ones are your favorite movies!

 ### Our first LINQ method: Where